0x1eef/trip.rb/README.md

 The analyzer can be required as `trip/analyzer`.
 The analyzer can be invoked by calling `Trip.analyze { <code> }`.
-In this example setting the `page` keyword argument to true opens the analysis using the pager `less`.
+In this example setting the `page` keyword argument to true opens the stacktrace analysis using the pager `less`.

 ```ruby
 require "trip/analyzer"